Q-CAD/pyRMG/README.md

 sbatch submit_matsemble_pyrmg.sh
 ```

-This will instantiate and submit a Flux workflow to scf- and ionically-converge a bulk, vdW-layered Bi2Se3 calculation.
+This provides an example to instantiate and submit a Flux workflow to scf- and ionically-converge a bulk, vdW-layered Bi2Se3 calculation.

 ## License
 This project is licensed under the MIT License.